mdwarfgeek/sfit/README.md

 2014.

 The computationally intensive part of the calculation (grid of sin/cos) is done in parallel using pthreads.
+The vectorized sincos routines from the SLEEF library can optionally also be used to further accelerate the calculation.
+This is currently supported on x86-64 machines but other architectures might be added if I have access to suitable hardware and the vectorization is worthwhile.

 Installation procedure should be standard setup.py as for most Python modules.
 Mac should be supported as well as Linux but I don't run a Mac any more so it's not tested regularly.
+To build with SLEEF this needs to be visible to distutils when setup.py is executed; on modern Debian or similar systems where there is a package available, this can be installed using a command like "apt-get install libsleef-dev".

 We use numpy's internal LAPACK and while this usually works I've had trouble with some peculiar numpy installs built without LAPACK or on